 With municipal elections happening across Ontario, this is an opportunity to put food on the political table in Guelph-Wellington.
 Prior the 2010 Ontario elections, the Guelph-Wellington Food Round Table held “Food on the Table”, a public event to begin development of a Food Charter.
 Following consultations with the community and elected officials, the Guelph-Wellington Food Charter established six principles: Health, Education, Sustainable Economic Development, Environment, Culture and Social Justice.

-This year, GWFRT is coordinating the Wellington region survey for the province-wide Vote ON Food & Farming municipal election campaign, coordinated by Sustain Ontario.
-We’ve contacted all candidates in the 8 municipalities of Guelph and Wellington —running as ward or regional councillors or mayor— as well as all school board trustees within the region.
+This year, GWFRT led the Wellington region survey for the province-wide Vote ON Food & Farming municipal election campaign, coordinated by Sustain Ontario.
+We contacted all candidates in the 8 municipalities of Guelph and Wellington —running as ward or regional councillors or mayor— as well as all school board trustees within the region.

-This is an opportunity for candidates to clearly outline their positions on critical issues that affect food and farming — as they interact with the economy, environment, social justice, healthcare, education, culture and governance— in the Guelph-Wellington region.
+We were impressed with how many candidates embraced the opportunity to clearly outline their positions on critical issues that affect food and farming — as they interact with the economy, environment, social justice, healthcare, education, culture and governance— in the Guelph-Wellington region.

 SEE THE RESULTS of the MUNICIPAL ELECTION SURVEY

 Established in April 2009, the Guelph-Wellington Food Round Table (GWFRT) is a network of committed stakeholders from Guelph and Wellington County who support the development of a thriving regional food system that is socially, economically and environmentally sustainable.

 The GWFRT cannot build a thriving regional food system without your help.
 In 2012, our community partners and volunteers provided over 1,750 human resources hours and over 75 meeting space hours to help us achieve our mission and vision.
 Think about what we could do with more help from you!